EthanSiapno/Swift100/unit1/README.md

 * Protocol Extensions
   * Applying/Building an Extension on the Protocol type
   * Can build protocol extensions to create 'default' outputs for protocol functions
+* Optionals
+  * Using 'if let' statements to unwrap optionals (most common)
+    * Runs if optional **has** a value
+  * Unwrap with 'guard let ... else' (almost as common as 'if let')
+    * Runs if optional **doesn't have** a value (which explains the 'else')
+    * Often exists within a function such that one can 'return' the function to escape early
+  * if vs guard
+    * if is often more concise than guar
+    * guard makes it easier to focus / view the 'ideal / expected path'
+    * if to unwrap optionals, guard if checking conditions are correct before continuing
+  * nil Coalescing
+    * Uses '??' to provide a default value for any optional
+  * Optional chaining
+    * Readability
+  * Error/Failure handling via optionals
+    * Optional try (try?)
+      * Mainly used to check if a function succeeds or fails rather than why or what error type it throws.
+Otherwise main uses are:
+        * In combination with guard let to exit the current function if the try? call returns nil.
+        * In combination with nil coalescing to attempt something or provide a default value on failure.
+        * When calling any throwing function without a return value, when you genuinely don’t care if it succeeded or not – maybe you’re writing to a log file or sending analytics to a server, for example.